misko321/draughts/README.md

 + draw objects with gradient
 + unhover objects when mouse leaves canvas
 + Polymer GUI
-+ Game connects to server at startup.
++ Game connects to server at startup
-  When user clicks 'Play' -> A message 'Waiting for an opponent..' is shown -> A new game is created or user is connected to already existing game.
+  When user clicks 'Play' -> A message 'Waiting for an opponent..' is shown -> A new game is created or user is connected to already existing game
-+ User can choose&change name.
++ User can choose&change name
++ Take care of Socket.io automatic reconnection
++ Mark the label of player if it's his turn